What to do if a program is running in the background but won't open in Windows: Causes, solutions, and tips

 Disable Windows SmartScreen Filter

-SmartScreen Filter may mistakenly block legitimate apps as potentially dangerous.
-To disable this feature, search for "SmartScreen" in the Start menu, go to "App & browser control," and disable Smart App Control.
-If you prefer not to disable the feature, you can choose to allow the app to run occasionally through the security prompt.
+The SmartScreen filter may mistakenly block legitimate apps, flagging them as potentially dangerous.
+To disable this feature, search for "SmartScreen" in the Start menu, go to "App & browser control," and turn off Smart App Control.
+If you prefer not to disable the feature, you can choose to allow occasional app execution through the security notification.

 How to Manage Background App Activity in Windows

-One of the keys to making programs run properly in Windows is managing background activity.
-Microsoft and other experts recommend restricting programs that you don't need to be running, because in addition to improving performance and extending battery life, you avoid conflicts with windows that aren't displayed.
+One of the keys to ensuring programs run correctly in Windows is managing background activity.
+Microsoft and other experts recommend restricting programs you don't need running, because in addition to improving performance and extending battery life, it prevents conflicts with windows that aren't displayed.

 Apps that can run in the background are typically modern apps downloaded from the Microsoft Store (known as UWP apps), but some classic apps can also run this way.